 When a notification shows as "Delivered" in OneSignal, it means we have successfully sent the notification to the FCM (Google) / APNs (Apple) / WNS (Microsoft) servers which then distribute the notifications to your subscribers.
 The following are reasons why notifications may show as "Delivered", but are not visible on your device.

-If subscribed to a website on Safari, you will also see options for that site.
+If using Safari, you will also see options for the websites you are subscribed to.
 Make sure notifications are also turned on.

 In System Preferences > Focus, check that you currently don't have a "Focus", "Do Not Disturb" and/or "Sleep" enabled., make sure this is mode is not turned on or you are within the time notifications are allowed.

 Check in your Settings > Notifications > Chrome (or browser of choice).
 Make sure "Show notifications" and your website are checked.

 Devices must be online to receive push notifications.
 If your device is turned off, in airplane mode, has unstable or no internet connection, the push will not show until a proper connection is made.
 You can set the timeframe Google and Apple Servers will wait for a connection with the Time To Live (TTL) Parameter (the default is 3 days).

 Also check the network / WiFi you're connected as it may have closed your connection to Apple or Google servers'.
 Try disabling and re-enabling your internet connection.
 See our Notifications delayed troubleshooting guide for more details details.

 Make sure your device is still subscribed to push notifications.
 You can find your player id with this guide to make sure your device is still subscribed.

 Check the segment you sent the push to and make sure it is setup correctly.
 This is under Segments.
 Sometimes an incorrect filter is added to the segment removing certain devices.